lucidsif/apollo-optics-dataloader/README.md

 * Use of __ES6__ (but minimally)
 * Use GraphQL queries to make REST API calls using Facebook DataLoader so that the number of API requests is reduced to a minimum

+## SWAPI REST API
+This project makes use of the Star Wars REST API at http://swapi.co/ to demonstrate a GraphQL Server running on Express integrated with Facebook DataLoder to cache and reduce the number of API calls required to return JSON data.

 ## Installation

 #### ES6 / Node V4+